nengxu/mongo_db_logger/README.md

 ## Examples

-And now, for a couple quick examples on getting ahold of this log data… First, here’s how to get a handle on the MongoDB from within a Rails console:
+And now, for a couple quick examples on getting ahold of this log data… First, here's how to get a handle on the MongoDB from within a Rails console:

     >> db = MongoLogger.mongo_connection
     => #&lt;Mongo::DB:0x102f19ac0 @slave_ok=nil, @name="my_app" ... &gt;